| Title: | Robust Estimation of the Proportion of Treatment Effect Explained by Surrogate Marker Information |

 TRUE or FALSE indicating whether an approximation should be used when calculating the probability of censoring; most relevant in settings where the survival time of interest for the primary outcome is greater than the last observed event but before the last censored case, default is TRUE. |

 Please see R.s.surv.estimate documention for details about the estimates before augmentation is performed.
 Recent work has shown that augmentation can lead to improvements in efficiency by taking advantage of the association between baseline information, denoted here as , and the primary outcome.
 This function calculates the augmented estimates of the quantities of interest.
-For example, the augmented version of
+For example, the augmented version of is defined as:

-converges to zero in probability as the sample size goes to infinity and thus the augmented estimator converges to the same limit as the original counterparts.
-The quantity
+where are i.i.d. random vectors of baseline covariates from treatment group and is a basis transformation given a priori.
+Due to treatment randomization, converges to zero in probability as the sample size goes to infinity and thus the augmented estimator converges to the same limit as the original counterparts.
+The quantity is selected such that the variance of is minimized.
+That is, where

-obtained using perturbation-resampling.
-A similar approach is used to obtain
+and thus we can obtain by replacing with a consistent estimator, obtained using perturbation-resampling.
+A similar approach is used to obtain and thus construct

 A list is returned: